maxnd/mxMarkEdit/README.md

 * inline footnotes (contained between ^[ and ]);
 * citations (start with the character > followed by a space).

 The markers cannot be escaped as far as the formatting of mxMarkEdit is concerned.
+Pandoc should instead manage them properly.

 At the left of the text, it’s available a list of the titles (starting with #) and todo items (starting with – [ ]  or – [X] ).
 By clicking on an item in this list, the cursor moves to the corresponding title or todo item.
 Moving the cursor in the text, the corresponding title or todo item is highlighted.